Residential Services: Illustration of a House

 At a Glance

-• Paper and cardboard are collected separately from containers (glass, plastic and metal)
+• Illustration of man putting recycling into the 2 different recycling carts MVRS offersPaper and cardboard are collected separately from containers (glass, plastic, and metal).

-• Paper and cardboard ONLY go into your brown Paper Cart with the blue lid
+• Paper and cardboard ONLY go into your brown Paper Cart with the blue lid.

 • Paper is picked up one week, and Containers are picked up the next on an Alternating Week Pickup Schedule.